CDSecurity/audits/Audit-Report-Template.md

 # Introduction

-A time-boxed security review of the **protocol name** protocol was done by **ddimitrov22** and **chrisdior4** , with a focus on the security aspects of the application's implementation.
+A time-boxed security review of the **protocol name** protocol was done by **ddimitrov22** and **chrisdior4**, with a focus on the security aspects of the application's implementation.

 # Disclaimer

 A smart contract security review can never verify the complete absence of vulnerabilities.
-This is a time, resource and expertise bound effort where I try to find as many vulnerabilities as possible.
-I can not guarantee 100% security after the review or even if the review will find any problems with your smart contracts.
-Subsequent security reviews, bug bounty programs and on-chain monitoring are strongly recommended.
+This is a time, resource, and expertise-bound effort where we try to find as many vulnerabilities as possible.
+We can not guarantee 100% security after the review or even if the review will find any problems with your smart contracts.
+Subsequent security reviews, bug bounty programs, and on-chain monitoring are strongly recommended.

 # About **ProtocolName**